AccessMap/sidewalkify/README.md

 `pip install sidewalkify`

-`sidewalkify` requires the `networkx` and `geopandas` libraries. `geopandas` requires GDAL to read and write files, so you also need to install GDAL tools for your system.
+`sidewalkify` requires the `click`, `networkx` and `geopandas` libraries.
+`geopandas` requires GDAL to read and write files, so you also need to install GDAL tools for your system.

 ## Usage